poohcom1/godot-private-exports/README.md

 # Godot Private Exports

-An addon that adds access modifiers to exported variables in scenes.
+A Godot addon that adds access modifiers to exported variables in scenes.
 This can be use to prevent changes to exported variables that are only meant to be modified in the base scene or keep inspectors clean when instantiating scenes.

 ![Example of inspector](screenshots/inspector.png)